keeperofthenecklace/movieDB/README.md

 If you exceed the limit, you will receive a 429 HTTP status with a 'Retry-After' header.
 As soon your cool down period expires, you are free to continue making requests.

-Also, movieDB will throw a NameError if the randomly generated IMDb id in invalid.
+Also, movieDB will throw a NameError if the randomly generated IMDb id is invalid.

 ### Get Movie Data